 50+ Ways To Market Your Home Business

-Simple and Affordable Ideas To Help You Market Your Business
+Simple and Affordable Ideas to Promote Your Business

 Along with providing quality good and services, marketing is one of your most important daily activities.
 Without marketing, you won't have customers or clients; and as a result, you won't have a business.

-The challenge is in finding your market and enticing them to check you.
+The challenge is in finding your market and enticing them to check your business out.
 Below you'll find 50+ ways you can market your home business, but before you start marketing willy nilly, you should first answer the following questions:

 2. Where is your market?
 The most successful home business owners connect directly to their market by going to where the market hangs out.
-This includes websites, blogs, social media and even offline options such as clubs.'
+This includes websites, blogs, social media and even offline options such as service or hobby clubs.

 3. How can you entice your market to check out.
 The best way to do this is to write offers that solve your market's problem.

 Once you've answered the above questions, you can use the list below to find options that fit with your product and market.